Skip to content

 Hemisphere supply lines become strategic leverage when oil, food, drug routes, Monroe-Doctrine red lines, limited strikes, regional spectacle, and bargaining theater are used to pressure rivals or hidden infrastructures while avoiding occupations, guerrilla terrain, broken protector compacts, sovereignty backlash, and domestic revolt that the material board cannot support.

-This source sits beside Power As Alchemy rather than inside it.
-Power owns the later demand that Chinese consumers absorb American debt.
+This source sits beside Dollar Hegemony and Power As Alchemy rather than inside either one.
+Dollar Hegemony owns the later demand that foreign buyers absorb American debt; Power owns the symbolic conversion that makes that demand feel like the operating world.
 Strategy owns the prior coercive board: South American supply lines, Monroe Doctrine signaling, limited force, escalation control, and whether a spectacle can stay limited after ships, nationalism, foreign forces, and accidents answer back.

 The 2025-12-19 Glenn Diesen interview makes the same warning less local.
 Glenn asks why wars sold as limited so often spread, and Jiang answers with the old mission-creep pattern: wars start as limited operations, then escalate beyond anyone’s controlLoading source trail.
 Venezuela is the first test case.
 A cartel or regime-change operation may be marketed as clean public safety, but nearby states can read the fall of Venezuela as a rehearsal for Cuba, Nicaragua, Brazil, and every South American country whose trade with China made it useful to Washington’s rival.
 Jiang’s image is deliberately unstable: South America becomes a lake of gasoline when neighbors think they all fall togetherLoading source trail.